sitcon-tw/camp2017-bot/README.md

 ```

 Usually, it takes long to pull `mongo` image.
-Remove all iamges, networks and containers:
+Remove all images, networks and containers:
 ```bash
 $ docker compose down --rmi all -v
 ```